SuperOfficeDocs/superoffice-docs/docs/en/email/mailgun/dkim/set-up.md

 2. We want to add the DKIM record from Mailgun.
 Click **Add New** to add the new DKIM record.
     * Add "Host name" value ("xxx._domainkey.[yourdomainName]") you received from us.
     * Add "Address" value ("k=rsa; p=XXX..") you received from us (see note below)
-    * Choose "txt" as record type
+    * Choose "txt" as the record type

     ![x -screenshot][img4]

     > [!NOTE]
     > Some DNS servers may require "version of DKIM".
 If you are sure your DNS needs it, add it by adding "v=DKIM1; " in front of the key.
 Example: "k=rsa; p=XXX..."  -->  "v=DKIM1; k=rsa; p=XXX..."

 3. We also need to add an SPF record that identifies which mail servers are permitted to send an email on behalf of your domain and/or can't send on behalf of your domain.
-In this case (using DKIM) we need to add 'inlude:mailgun.org ~all' to be able to send and receive emails.
+In this case (using DKIM) we need to add '_spf.online.superoffice.com' (or 'inlude:mailgun.org ~all') to be able to send and receive emails.
 Read [this article on how to update the spf record][8].
 4. Click **Save** to update the information.

 [!include[ALT](../includes/note-dns-propagation-time.md)]